khrome/indexed-set/README.md

         {a:'r',b:'q',c:'f'}
     ], 'a');
     var mySet = new Indexed.Set(collection);

 I could say:

     mySet['a']

 which resolves to:

     {a:'a',b:'b',c:'c'}

 as does

-    mySet[0]
+    mySet.by.position[0]

 and, as another example:

     mySet['r']

 is

     {a:'r',b:'q',c:'f'}

-Meaning you can either use strings to address by primary key or integers to address by position.
-Proxies FTW.
+Meaning you can either address by primary key or position.

 Array Syntax
 ------------